sislinigeria/Memory-Game-Project/README.md

     * For this project, we were provided with a Shuffle function from http://stackoverflow.com/a/2450976
 * Game should have the ability to handle matched and unmatched cards
 * Each moves made should be displayed and calculated (i++)
-* There should be a star (at least 3) diplaying at the top of the page that reflects the player's performance based on total moves.
+* There should be a star (at least 3) displaying at the top of the page that reflects the player's performance based on total moves.
 * The display timer starts with the game and ends once all the cards have been matched.
 * Add restart button with the functionality to reset the star rating, timer and game board.
 * Once all the cards has been matched, a congratulation modal should pop up with the following content;